French broom is a fantastic shrub with yellow flowers that blooms in spring.

 Very hardy to freezing and cold, rest assured that it won’t suffer in any way even when temperatures drop to 5°F (-15°C).

-The most common French broom varieties are among others:
+The most common broom shrub varieties are:

 - Cytisus albus – Cute white flowers in spring.